-PTO Today offers three School Family Night kits free to parent groups and schools.
+PTO Today offers School Family Night planning kits free to parent groups and schools.
 Each kit includes step-by-step information to plan the night, theme and activity ideas, a reproducible flyer, and more.
-You can download them at schoolfamilynights.com.

 Family Reading Night

-Tips to organize your reading night, ideas for fun read-aloud books, suggestions for finding guest readers, activity and craft ideas to complement your reading night, and fun themes to make the night special.
+Suggestions for read-aloud books, tips for finding guest readers, activity and craft ideas to complement your reading night, and fun themes to make the night special.

 Originally posted in 2011 and updated regularly.
 Family Tech Talk Night™, Family Arts & Crafts Night®, Family Science Night™, Family Movie Night®, Family Reading Night™, and School Family Nights® are trademarks of School Family Media®.